yaza-putu/photoshopCClinux/README.md

 * works on any Linux distributions

 ## :warning: Requirements
-1- use 64bit edition of your distro
+1- use 64bit edition of your distro <br>
-2. make sure wine installed wine,if you get something error on wine fix before install photosop cc
+2. make sure wine installed wine,if you get something error on wine fix before install photosop cc <br>
 3. make sure below packages are already installed on your Linux distro
 * `wine`
 * `winetricks`
 * `aria2`
-* `md5sum`

 if they are not already installed you can install them using your package manager for example in arch Linux
 ```bash